yarisvt/tyk-docs/tyk-docs/content/concepts/gateway-api.md

     x-tyk-authorization: 352d20ee67be67f6340b4c0605b044bc4
 ```

-**The Tyk Gateway API is subsumed by the Tyk Dashboard API in Pro installations.**
+**The Tyk Gateway API is subsumed by the Tyk Dashboard API in Pro Edition installations.**